tdube2014/Discharge/Readme.md

 #### Recording Discharge Measurements

-rewriting for flow tracker
+1. Note time and take River temperture
+2. Log weather conditions; Sunny or cloudy, Air temp, Wind speed and Wind direction

-1. Tighten a measuring tape across the stream at right angles to the flow.
+3. Tighten a measuring tape across the stream at right angles to the flow.
 It should be taut and not sag in the          middle.
+4. Take starting tape down measurement. ( this must be coinside with data logger collection interval, ie. every 15 min from the hour)
-2. Measure the total stream width and record this measurement.
+5. Measure the total stream width and record this measurement.
-3. The standard method is to divide the width by 20, This will be done for all brooks.
+6. Divide the width by 25, Round down value.
+Transect measurements cannot be complete at a interval less than .20ft in    distance across the stream.
+Measurements must be in at least .20 ft of water as well.
+7. Turn on Flowtracker ADV and make sure that battery power is sufficent to complete transect.
-4. Place Meter ( Rod held vertical, Meter directed into flow) at first measuring point.
+8. Place ADV in stream and do self test. ( Rod held vertical, Meter directed into flow) at first measuring point.
    Always stand downstream of tape and measurement.
+9. Determine mesurement direction LEW/REW
+10. Begin at starting edge.
+No measurement.
-5. Record the distance to the bank.
-Measure total stream depth and record this depth.
-If the stream Is less than 2.5 ft/.76m we will take the V measurement at .6 depth, deeper than 2.5ft/.76 the V measurement will be taken at .2 and .8 of depth [(Discharge Measurement Heights.xlsx)](https://github.com/tdube2014/Discharge/blob/master/Data/Discharge%20Measurement%20Heights.xlsx).
-Repeat until you have completed transect.
-(It is common to record three measurements at each point and then take the average.)
+11.Take first measurement.
+Use a correction factor if neccessary.
+At depths under 1.5 ft we will take the V measurement at .6 depth, deeper than 1.5 ft two  Velocity  measurement will be taken at .2 and .8 of depth [(Discharge Measurement Heights.xlsx)](https://github.com/tdube2014/Discharge/blob/master/Data/Discharge%20Measure ment%20Heights.xlsx).
+Follow instructions on ADV and complete transect.
+12.End section.
+13 Take endin tape down measurement. ( this must be coinside with data logger collection interval, ie. every 15          min from the hour)
+13 QA/QC on Flowtracker ADV.
+Repeat or add sections as neccessary.
+14 Download data to laptop and inspect on flowtracker software.
+15 Retake if neccessary.

 ## **Flow Cam Discharge Data collection** <a name="paragraph3"></a>